fcjbispo/fbpyutils-db/README.md

 Detailed documentation is available within the source code docstrings.
 For project overview and updates, refer to the [project's GitHub repository](https://github.com/fcjbispo/fbpyutils-db).

+For detailed function documentation, see [DOC.md](DOC.md).
+To track the implementation and testing status of features, see [TODO.md](TODO.md).

 ## License

 [MIT] (License)